SESL logo light

 from sesl_engine import load_model_from_yaml, forward_chain, Monitor

-# Load model text
+# Load model text from the file we created

 model_path = pathlib.Path("loan-example.sesl.yaml")